 - Ross receives the first-ever International Credential awarded by MSA, in recognition of the School’s exemplary programs promoting international and intercultural understanding.

-- Ross School’s commitment to service continues with numerous Winter Intersession courses including an independent study to help rebuild in New Orleans and a trip to South Africa to work with orphans and increase awareness of HIV prevention.
+- Ross School’s commitment to service continues with numerous M-Term courses, including an independent study to help rebuild in New Orleans after Hurricane Katrina and a trip to South Africa to work with orphans and increase awareness of HIV prevention.